Darton State College

 Darton State College was a public college in Albany, Georgia.
-It was part of the University System of Georgia and had its higher enrollment, 6,097 students, in 2011.
+It was part of the University System of Georgia and had its highest enrollment, 6,097 students, in 2011.
 Prior to its merger with Albany State University in 2016, the college offered 84 two-year transfer and career associate degrees, 4 four-year baccalaureate degrees, and 49 certificate programs.

 History

 The institution was founded as Albany Junior College in 1963 and offered its first classes in 1966.

 In 1987, a committee of faculty, staff, students and community members chose the name Darton College as part of its reclassification as a state college.
-"Darton" is an Old English word probably meaning "town by the (River) Dearne," which refers to Albany's location on the Flint River.
+"Darton" is an Old English word probably meaning "town by the (River) Dearne," as evidenced in the British village of that name; it refers to Albany's location on the Flint River.

-In November 2015, the Board of Regents of the University System of Georgia announced the consolidation of Albany State University and Darton State College and appointed Dr. Arthur Dunning as President of the university.
+In November 2015, the Board of Regents of the University System of Georgia announced the consolidation of Albany State University and Darton State College, appointing Dr. Arthur Dunning as President of the university.
 The new combined institutions assumed the name and branding of Albany State University.
 The Darton campus became Albany State University West Campus and the location of the university's Darton College of Health Professions.

 The merger of the two institutions greatly decreased the combined enrollment.
-Fall 2013 enrollments were 6,195 for Darton State College and 4,260 for Albany State University while Fall 2017 enrollments for the new combined Albany State University were 6,615.
+Fall 2013 enrollments were 6,195 for Darton State College and 4,260 for Albany State University, while Fall 2017 enrollments for the new combined Albany State University were 6,615.
 This represents a 27% decrease over that period.